Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 # Object persistence

 Due to the nature of the program, the engine is required to store and load a vast amount of different types of data from the user's hard-drive.
-In order to streamline this parsing and/or serialization process, ZenGin implements a persistence system using the `zCArchiver` class and its derivatives, that allows individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.
+In order to streamline this parsing and/or serialization process, ZenGin implements an object persistence system using the `zCArchiver` class and its derivatives, that allows individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.

 By calling on an interface provided by the `zCArchiver` class, a class (which must be derived from `zCObject`) can write data directly into a stream using several different modes.
-Primarily these are ASCII and BinSafe, however more is explained below.
+Primarily these are ASCII and BinSafe, however there are more options, as is explained below.

 ## Archive format